TimHanewich/Power-Platform-Assets/Demos/WebhookTrigger/readme.md

 ```
 As seen above, it is only a single Public Safety Alert record, the new one that was just made.

-And, if you're curious about how Power Automate will respond to this request, it will simply return a `202 ACCEPTED` response, indicating that it has accepted the new record and thus triggered the subscribed workflow:
+And, if you're curious about how Power Automate will respond to this POST request notification, it will simply return a `202 ACCEPTED` response, indicating that it has accepted the new record and thus triggered the subscribed workflow:

 ![triggered workflow](https://i.imgur.com/zrkG8Vw.png)